-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000. - (2) If it is not reasonably practicable for the person to eliminate risk under subregulation (1), the person must minimise that risk so far as is reasonably practicable.
+- (a) In the case of an individual-\$3 600. - (b) In the case of a body corporate-\$18 000. - (2) If it is not reasonably practicable for the person to eliminate risk under subregulation (1), the person must minimise that risk so far as is reasonably practicable.

-- (a) an individual, a fine not exceeding \$3 600; or - (b) a body corporate, a fine not exceeding \$18 000.
+- (a) In the case of an individual-\$3 600. - (b) In the case of a body corporate-\$18 000.

-71. Specific control - atmosphere
+71-Specific control-atmosphere

-- (1) A person conducting a business or undertaking must ensure, in relation to work in a confined space, that - (a) purging or ventilation of any contaminant in the atmosphere of the space is carried out, so far as is reasonably practicable; and - (b) pure oxygen or gas mixtures with oxygen in a concentration exceeding 21% by volume are not used for purging or ventilation of any airborne contaminant in the space.
+- (1) A person conducting a business or undertaking must ensure, in relation to work in a confined space, that- - (a) purging or ventilation of any contaminant in the atmosphere of the space is carried out, so far as is reasonably practicable; and - (b) pure oxygen or gas mixtures with oxygen in a concentration exceeding 21% by volume are not used for purging or ventilation of any airborne contaminant in the space.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) The person must ensure that, while work is being carried out in a confined space - (a) the atmosphere of the space has a safe oxygen level; or - (b) if it is not reasonably practicable to comply with paragraph (a) and the atmosphere in the space has an oxygen level less than 19.5% by volume, any worker carrying out work in the space is provided with air supplied respiratory equipment.
+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000. - (2) The person must ensure that, while work is being carried out in a confined space- - (a) the atmosphere of the space has a safe oxygen level; or - (b) if it is not reasonably practicable to comply with paragraph (a) and the atmosphere in the space has an oxygen level less than 19.5% by volume-any worker carrying out work in the space is provided with air supplied respiratory equipment.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (3) In this regulation, purging means the method used to displace any contaminant from a confined space.
+- (a) In the case of an individual-\$6 000.

+- (b) In the case of a body corporate-\$30 000.

+- (3) In this regulation-

+purging means the method used to displace any contaminant from a confined space.
-Regulation 44

-applies to the use

-of personal

-protective

-equipment,

-including the

-equipment

-provided under subregulation (2) .
-Regulation 50 also applies to airborne contaminants.
+- 1 Regulation 44 applies to the use of personal protective equipment, including the equipment provided under subregulation (2). - 2 Regulation 50 also applies to airborne contaminants.

-72. Specific control - flammable gases and vapours
+72-Specific control-flammable gases and vapours

-(1) A person conducting a business or undertaking must ensure, so far as is reasonably practicable, that, while work is being carried out in a confined space, the concentration of any flammable gas, vapour or mist in the atmosphere of the space is less than 5% of its LEL.
+(1) A person conducting a business or undertaking must ensure, so far as is reasonably practicable, that while work is being carried out in a confined space, the concentration of any flammable gas, vapour or mist in the atmosphere of the space is less than 5% of its LEL.